VictoriaMetrics/VictoriaMetrics/README.md

 #### Environment variables

-Each flag values can be set thru environment variables if needed by following these rules:
+Each flag values can be set thru environment variables by following these rules:

 * The `-envflag.enable` flag must be set
 * Each `.` in flag names must be substituted by `_` (for example `-insert.maxQueueDuration <duration>` will translate to `insert_maxQueueDuration=<duration>`)